brillout/awesome-universal-rendering/readme.md

 ## Introduction

-Modern view libraries (React, Vue, Angular, etc.) render views to the DOM in the browser but they can as well render views to HTML in Node.js.
+Modern view libraries (React, Vue, Angular, etc.) render views to the DOM in the browser but they can as well render views to HTML on the server.
 This capability can be used to render the same view twice:
 First to HTML then again to the DOM.
 (Re-rendering the view in the browser is called *hydrating*.)
 This practice is called *universal rendering* (aka isomorphic rendering).